AbishekSathiyan/Udemy_Clone/README.md

 ---

 ## Project Overview
 This is a **responsive web page clone of Udemy**, designed to replicate the look and feel of the popular e-learning platform.
 It features a clean and intuitive UI, with sections for navigation, categories, recommendations, topics, and more.
+The project has been enhanced with **media queries** to ensure an optimal viewing experience on both desktop and mobile devices.

+---

 ## Features
 - **Navbar**: Includes a search bar, navigation links, and icons for cart, notifications, and user profile.